Titjikala: Climate

 No specific weather records are kept for Titjikala.
-The nearest weather station was located to the southeast at Finke from 1932 to 1980, when it was decommissioned.
+The nearest weather station was located to the southeast at Finke (Aputula) from 1932 to 1980, when it was decommissioned.

 Finke experienced summer maximum temperatures of an average of 37.5 degrees Celsius in January and a winter maximum average temperature of 19.9 degrees Celsius in July.
 Overnight lows range from a mean minimum temperature of 22.8 degrees in January to 5.6 degrees in July.
 Annual rainfall averages 188.8 millimetres.

 Population

 The Australian Bureau of Statistics recorded a population of 201 people (with 94% being of Aboriginal background) in the 2011 Census.
 That represented a decrease since the 2006 census from 219 people.
 26.1% of the residents were below 15 years of age, and 2% aged over 65 years of age.
 Median weekly income was $276, some $70–80 more than other Aboriginal communities but still far short of larger white settlements.

-Tapatjatjaka Community, on their website, state:
+Tapatjatjaka Community, on their website, stated in 2007:

 There are also people who have been living in the Titjikala area for several generations, but whose family members came from other areas.
 Their children, having been born in this area, are connected to its dreaming.
 Consequently, Titjikala has become the home to Arrernte (traditional owners), Luritja and Pitjantjatjara people.

 The above demonstrates the natural interconnection between language and cultural identity in Indigenous Australian culture.

 Languages

-Traditional languages are Luritja, Arrernte or Pitjantjatjara.
+Traditional languages are Luritja, Arrernte, and Pitjantjatjara.
 Arrernte is said to be the language of the traditional owners of the land.
 English is spoken in varying degrees of fluency.